-If you take a few minutes to assess how many old and unused pieces of electronics are taking up space in your home or garage, you may be surprised.
-And you may be itching to be rid of them.
-Rather than dumping your old electronics in the trash, I encourage you to recycle your e-waste at the Goodwill Columbus e-Waste Drop Off Day, scheduled in partnership with our Public Service Department.
+Fall is a great time to begin the task of cleaning and decluttering your home and garage before you bundle up for the winter.
+You might be surprised by how many old and unused pieces of electronics are taking up space, and you may be wondering how best to get rid of them.
+Rather than dumping old electronics in the trash, recycle your e-waste at the Goodwill Columbus e-Waste Drop Off Drive, scheduled in partnership with the City’s Public Service Department.

-Load up the car with old electronics, then stop by the Municipal Services Center parking lot, at 3600 Tremont Road, any time between 9 am-2 pm on Saturday, September 15.
+Load up the car with old electronics, then stop by the Reed Road Park Shelter by Station 72 any time between 9 am-2 pm on Saturday, September 14.
 By bringing your used electronics to this event, you can help support workforce development training for individuals with disabilities, as well as ensure that your electronics are diverted from landfills and recycled or reused.

 Accepted items include: